 Florida law increases sentences for habitual offenders and those who sell in prohibited areas.
 The distribution or sale on or within 1,000 feet of any of the following premises is subject to enhanced penalties under Florida Law:

 “Florida Laws & Penalties” for Drug Crimes – Visit the website of the National Organization for the Reform of Marijuana Laws (NORML) to find more information on the penalties and fines associated with marijuana, paraphernalia, and drug crime possession charges.
 NORML is a non-profit organization with a mission to move public opinion toward legalizing responsible use of marijuana by adults.

 Florida Standard Criminal Jury Instructions for Drug Crimes – Visit the Official Website for the Florida Supreme Court to find the standard criminal jury instructions for more information about what the prosecution has to prove for possession with the intent to distribute conviction.

 Florida Drug Abuse Prevention and Control – Follow the link to view Florida’s Statute Title XLVI, Chapter 893, Section 893.13.
 The law states the actions that are prohibited and the penalties as a consequence for committing the unlawful offense.

 If you were arrested for possession of a controlled substance with the intent to sell, then call an attorney who will fight for your rights.
 John Terrezza takes cases in Santa Rosa County in Milton, Escambia County in Pensacola, and federal drug cases in the United States District Court for the Northern District of Florida.

-John Terrezza is an experienced criminal defense attorney who has a history of zealously fighting for his clients charged with drug offenses in Florida. [firm] is located on West Gregory Street. in Downtown Pensacola, just minutes from the Blue Wahoos Stadium.
+John Terrezza is an experienced criminal defense attorney who has a history of zealously fighting for his clients charged with drug offenses in Florida. [firm] is located on West Garden Street. in Downtown Pensacola, just minutes from the Blue Wahoos Stadium.

 Act quickly to being your defense today.
 Call (850) 764-5291.